 In one's twilight years, the last thing anyone would want to worry about is their financial security.
-This is why those approaching their retirement age should plan accordingly.
+This is why those approaching their retirement age should plan accordingly, which involves understanding the dynamics of their monthly payment from various income sources.

-It doesn’t have to be weekly fishing trips or unlimited yearly vacations.
+It doesn't have to be weekly fishing trips or unlimited yearly vacations.
 Just enough for a comfortable life with maybe a few luxuries.
-The bottom line is when you reach your senior years, you retire and start relaxing—no more working and worrying about finance.
+A thorough evaluation of living costs, extra costs, and money income can shape a more comfortable retirement.
+The bottom line is when you reach your senior years, you retire and start relaxing no more working and worrying about finance.
+But maintaining a family income that sustains your desired lifestyle is crucial.

 But where can one start?
-Fortunately, the Social Security Administration has got your back.
+Fortunately, the Social Security Administration has got your back, but understanding the distribution of income within your household incomes can ensure that you're maximizing all available financial resources.
 According to the Social Security Administration, 97% of the elderly aged 60 to 89 either receive Social Security or will receive it.
-This means that Social Security is bound to be a huge help for seniors in retirement.
+Hence, Social Security becomes a reliable source of income for homeowners and renters alike, ensuring a stable personal income during retirement.
+This means that Social Security is bound to be a huge help for seniors in retirement, offsetting effects of taxes and other financial hurdles that come during this period.

 For some background, the Social Security system in the United States was established by President Franklin D. Roosevelt on Aug.
 14, 1935.
 This happened when he signed the Social Security Act into law.
 The very first beneficiary was Ida M. Fuller, a retired legal secretary in Vermont.